 Looking for a traditional Irish Christmas dessert recipe to end your feast this year?

-Why not try this Irish mince pie recipe that will keep everybody happy as you sit down to snooze in front of the fire with the post-dinner cup of tea.
+Why not try this Irish mince pie recipe that will keep everybody happy as you sit down to snooze in front of the fire with the post-dinner cup of tea?

-A perfect recipe to whip up if you're expecting to have plenty of neighbors, family, and friends dropping in and out over the Christmas period, there'll be nothing else to do but stick on the kettle and dish out these pies to look the perfect host.
+This a perfect recipe to whip up if you're expecting to have plenty of neighbors, family, and friends dropping in and out over the Christmas period, there'll be nothing else to do but stick on the kettle and dish out these pies to look the perfect host.

 Irish Christmas mince pie recipe